top of page

 The Altar and the Shadowless Mountain

 This journey home is full of sacred signs.
 One of the most meaningful is the “shadowless mountain,” also called the Triple Peaks (三山坡) in Eternal Heaven, and the inner Mount Spirit that lives within every soul—three names for the same place.
 Long ago, at its base, all souls began their descent into the mortal world.
-There, the Eternal Mother made a promise: in the last age, She would gather all Her children home.
+There, Eternal Mother made a promise: in the last age, every child would be gathered home.

-That promise comes to life every time we witness a transmission ceremony.
+That promise comes to life each time we witness a transmission ceremony.
 In that moment, the altar becomes the mountain itself—the Mother Lamp as the great central peak, the two smaller lamps as the lesser peaks.
-As the seeker kneels before the altar, their spirit is standing at the foot of the shadowless mountain.
-With the hand seal held—the sign of Mother’s vow and the mark of a heart pure as a newborn—the Teacher points to the hidden portal.
-In that instant, the gate to Heaven quietly opens, and the Eternal Mother’s promise is fulfilled.
+As the seeker kneels before the altar, the spirit stands at the foot of the shadowless mountain.
+With the hand seal held—the sign of Eternal Mother’s vow and the mark of a heart pure as a newborn—the Teacher points to the hidden portal.
+In that instant, the gate to Heaven quietly opens, and the ancient promise is fulfilled.

-For a long time, deep in my subconscious—though I never spoke it aloud—I had blamed Her.
-I couldn’t understand why She sent us into this world.
+For a long time, deep in my subconscious—though I never spoke it aloud—I had blamed Eternal Mother.
+I could not understand why we were sent into this world.
 I felt resentful that I had to work so hard to climb out of a deep hole I had dug for myself.

-But when all my failings flashed before me, I saw how I had failed Her.
-In that moment, I finally understood why She lets us face the trials of this world.
+But when all my failings flashed before me, I saw how I had failed Eternal Mother.
+In that moment, I finally understood why the trials of this world are allowed.
 Without tests, we cannot remain enlightened.
 Without challenges, we cannot discover who we truly are.

-Every parent wants their children to know their own worth, and Eternal Mother is no different.
-Grief welled up inside me, mixed with a healthy shame, and I called out to Her.
-It felt like a reunion deep in my heart—as if I had finally recognized and accepted my own Mother.
-Her love is deeper than words, yet it flows through this sacred image, filling the heart until it can hold no more.
+Every parent wants children to know their own worth, and Eternal Mother is no different.
+Grief welled up inside me, mixed with a healthy shame, and I called out from my heart.
+It felt like a reunion—as if I had finally recognized and accepted my own Mother.
+The love of Eternal Mother is deeper than words, yet it flows through this sacred image, filling the heart until it can hold no more.

 Kneeling at the altar before the Mother Lamp, with two smaller lamps beside it, we stand where the slopes of three sacred mountains meet.
 Here, kowtowing is more than ritual—it is the heart speaking without words.